-Steps 7 - 9: Choose your provider
+Steps 7 - 9: Choose your software supplier

 This series looks at how to buy a specialist practice management system to help you manage the non-clinical aspects of your practice effectively.

 Step 7: Make a shortlist

 Select two or three suppliers who can potentially offer the functionality, security and support you need within the budget you have set.
 A matrix is a good way to compare the different options and how closely each meets your criteria.

 - Do they understand the evolving requirements of the sector?
 Specialist knowledge of private healthcare is an asset as it means the system should keep pace with new developments.